 birth story processing

-Birth story listening is a unique method of exploring difficult experiences in birth, pregnancy and postpartum with the goal of finding healing, compassion and resolution.
+Birth story listening is a unique method of exploring difficult birth experiences with the goal of finding healing, self-compassion and peace.

-Sessions take place on Zoom and require a private and uninterrupted setting that allows you to focus on your story.
+Sessions are held by phone or Zoom and require a private and uninterrupted setting that allows you to focus on your story.

 Stephanie